 The Importance of Proper Nutrition and Hydration

-While we’ve covered the physical aspects of injury prevention, it’s crucial not to overlook the role of proper nutrition and hydration in maintaining a healthy, injury-resistant body.
-A well-balanced diet that provides the necessary nutrients for muscle repair and growth can significantly contribute to injury prevention and recovery.
+While we’ve covered the physical sides of injury prevention, it’s crucial not to overlook the role of proper nutrition and hydration in keeping a healthy, injury-resistant body.
+A well-balanced diet that supplies the nutrients needed for muscle repair and growth can meaningfully contribute to injury prevention and recovery.

 - Lean proteins for muscle repair and growth